Semi-supervised Semantics-guided Adversarial Training for Trajectory Prediction: Conclusion

 \section{Conclusion}

-In this work, we propose the first adversarial training method for trajectory prediction.
-To tackle the challenge from random inputs with rich context, diverse types of attacks, and lack of class labels, we develop an AAE architecture that exploits the disentanglement and semantic-features for further enhancing model robustness and its generalization.
-Our proposed method can reduce the prediction errors under attacks by up to $66\%$ compared to original prediction models, and is effective for defending against unseen attacks in particular.
+In this work, we propose an adversarial training method for trajectory prediction.
+To tackle the challenge of random inputs with rich context, diverse types of attacks, and lack of class labels, we develop a novel AAE architecture that exploits the disentanglement and semantic features for enhancing model robustness and its generalization.
+Our proposed SSAT method significantly outperforms a number of baselines from the literature, reducing the prediction errors under attacks by up to $32\%-73\%$ when compared with the original prediction models.
+Our method is also shown to be effective for defending against unseen attacks.